10-3-pursuit/nyc-open-data-hackathon/readme.md

 ## Judging Criteria

 Winners will not be chosen by the hackathon instructors.
-The winning team will be determined by a chosen panel of judges who will review the video of your presentations.
+The winning team will be determined by a chosen panel of judges who will review a video of your presentations.

 Team will be judged based on: